How To Use Clubhouse To Grow Your Business

 If you’ve reached out to your network and still haven’t had any luck, you can always join the waitlist – but be warned; this takes some time and is a relatively slow process.
 However, once you’re in, you’re eligible, like everyone else, to send invites to your friends.

 We’ve also heard that people are actively selling invites.
 If you can’t wait for an invitation or to be accepted on the waitlist, you can choose to go down this route.
-However, as with any purchase of this nature, you need to conduct your due diligence before buying to avoid any nasty surprises.
+However, as with any purchase of this nature, you must conduct due diligence before buying to avoid any nasty surprises.

 The good news is that it’s in the works; above all, CEO Paul Davidson and his developers have purposely decided to scale up the app slowly.
 Because there are far more Android users than iPhone users globally- you can see why they didn’t want to risk their servers when Mark Zuckerberg or Drake enters a room!